warint/shapeR/README.md

 # shapeR

-shapeR aims to simplify GIS mapping by giving access through simple R functions to maps from different sources.
+shapeR aims to simplify GIS mapping by giving access through simple R functions to shapefiles from different sources.

-The list of available maps is shown in the following table:
+The list of available shapefiles is shown in the following table:

 | Regions   | Sources                                |
 | --------- | -------------------------------------- |